-Graphic: Deputy hit by distracted driver at school crossing in SC
+GRAPHIC: SC deputy hit by distracted driver in school crossing zone released from hospital

 The video shows the driver did not slow down before he hit the deputy.
 He admitted to police he was looking at his phone instead of the road.

-Witnesses at the scene say the car was going 40 mph in the school zone.
+Witnesses at the scene said the car was going 40 mph in the school zone.

+The driver who hit the deputy is John Mitchell Carns, South Carolina Highway Patrol Trooper David Jones said.

+Carns is charged with driving too fast for conditions and texting and driving.

 Officials said Cockrell was alert and talking before she was taken to a hospital in Columbia for treatment.

-She is doing well and expected to be released from the hospital Thursday, according to KCSO.
+They posted a picture of her in the hospital around 11 a.m. saying she had already been released:

+Deputy Chelsea Cockrell is doing well after being struck by a vehicle while directing traffic at Lugoff Elementary School this morning.
+She has been released from the hospital and is on her way home.

+‘This was an eye opening incident that could have ended a lot worse.
+This needs to be a wake up call to everyone out there who is willing to put their conveniency over safety.’- Sheriff Lee Boan"

 The South Carolina Highway Patrol is investigating.
-So far, no charges have been announced.

 Copyright 2019 WIS.
 All rights reserved.